-Contemporary RnB/soul fused in eclectic soft rock, best describes songs in Kameron Corvet’s new mixtape titled ‘F_ck Love’, released in February 2012.
+Contemporary R&B/soul fused in eclectic soft rock, best describes songs in Kameron Corvet’s new mixtape titled, “F_ck Love” (Released February 2012).
 With a falsetto comparable to The Dream’s and some of that raw Frank Ocean lyricism and inexplicable genius, Kameron shows love the finger while sitting on its proverbial fence.
-The EP is a confession of rollercoaster love; from gooey heartbreak songs to egotistic flirtations and sexual show offs, it really is a hot whirlwind–begging the question, what’s love?
+The EP is a confession of roller coaster love; from gooey heartbreak songs to egotistic flirtations and sexual show off, it really is a hot whirlwind–begging the question, what’s love?

 Must you fall to be in love?
 Must you lose yourself in love?
 Wait, must you love?
-That warm fuzzy feeling … is it love?
+Is that warm fuzzy feeling love?
 ‘Fuck it, fuck love!’
-You’ve probably said that once, twice or maybe never, but it’s highly likely that you’ve once had the secret dream to love or be loved, silently and peacefully.
+You’ve probably said that once, twice or maybe never.
+But it’s highly likely that you’ve once had the secret dream to love or be loved.

 2. Legends of the fall 03.32

 Replay material.
-Great neosoul track.
-I loved how the guitars are laden by the hauntingly funky drums from The Gap Band’s, ‘Outstanding’ or if you remember better, Soul For Real’s ‘Every Little Thing I Do.’
+Great neo soul track.
+I loved how the guitars are laden by the hauntingly funky drums like the ones from The Gap Band’s, “Outstanding” or if you remember better, Soul For Real’s “Every Little Thing I Do”.
 He’s spotted a hot girl whose spotted a hot man, him.
 But she won’t fall into his arms because she’s heard of his bad reputation.
 And now she won’t pick up his call.
 I love this one because being a fine brother isn’t reason enough for a girl to be with a man.

 3. Good Habits 04.10